tmingos/sassy-roots/README.md

 ## Documentation
 **CSS**
-* CSS for screen compiled from `/sass/screen.scss` and output to `/assets/css/screen.css`
+* Styles for screen compiled at `/sass/screen.scss` and output to `/assets/css/screen.css`
-* CSS for print compiled from `/sass/print.scss` and output to `/assets/css/print.css`
+* Styles for print compiled at `/sass/print.scss` and output to `/assets/css/print.css`
 * Roots Editor Styles also editable at `/sass/editor-styles.scss`

 **Javascript**